AhmedMohamedAbdelhafez851/EntertainmentHub/README.md

 # EntertainmentHub

-EntertainmentHub is a versatile ASP.NET Core MVC application designed to serve as a centralized hub for managing and exploring various entertainment options.
-Whether you're into gaming, movies, music, or other leisure activities, EntertainmentHub provides a seamless platform for discovering, organizing, and engaging with your favorite pastimes.
+EntertainmentHub is a ASP.NET Core MVC application designed for managing and exploring various entertainment options.
+Whether you're into gaming, Devices, Categories, EntertainmentHub provides a seamless platform for discovering, organizing, and engaging with your favorite pastimes.

 ## Key Features

 - **Game Management:** Easily browse, add, edit, and delete games with an intuitive user interface.
 - **Comprehensive Details:** Dive into detailed information about each game, including descriptions, categories, and compatible devices.
-- **Flexible Categorization:** Organize games into customizable categories for easy navigation.
-- **Multi-Device Support:** Explore games compatible with a wide range of devices, ensuring compatibility with your preferred platform.

 ## Technologies Used